mge-engine/mge/main/manual-html/_sources/installation.rst.txt

 Microsoft Visual C++ 2019
     MGE currently is built using this compile tool chain.
-    The _Community_ edition that can be obtained at `https://visualstudio.microsoft.com <https://visualstudio.microsoft.com/>`_
+    The *Community Edition* that can be obtained at `https://visualstudio.microsoft.com <https://visualstudio.microsoft.com/>`_
     is sufficient.